mjdurando82/GymTime/README.md

 #### Register or login to your account to get started.
 Browse the site to view exercises and workouts.
 Add exercises to customize your workout and track your progress!

+---

 #### A Trello board, a component hierachy diagram, and a entity relationship diagram were used to track and organize the development progress.
 They can be viewed here.
 [Trello](https://trello.com/b/xFWezQPV/gym-time) | [Component-Hierarchy-Diagram](https://lucid.app/lucidchart/a2575bef-75f6-41fe-a6b2-7971713ede85/edit?beaconFlowId=B98CA4E604E9CD8C&invitationId=inv_b502ebb7-5a67-4e8f-895a-31aa922974b2&page=0_0#) | [ERD](https://lucid.app/lucidchart/c49c0674-5528-4a30-a6d8-f9cc0775f349/edit?beaconFlowId=C0DC9B4CBD24064D&invitationId=inv_ac9e32bb-2890-4093-8eea-2c96c7a98411&page=0_0#)

 ---

 ### **_Future Updates_**

-- User Features -change password, friends list, profile picture
+- Add features -change password, friends list, profile picture
-- Add likes on posts
+- Ability to like a post
 - Integrate a 3rd party API for a list of exercises
 - Implement search functionality on workouts and exercises